Emily Webb

 Emily's greatest joy in life is in service and connection.

-Her life has been a lattice with the threads of medical work, meditation, and end-of-life spirituality weaving together in sacred ways.
+Her life has been a lattice with the threads of medical work, meditation, and spirituality weaving together in sacred ways.

 As our current healthcare model becomes more industrialized, more people are finding it difficult to afford good health insurance.
 Even with insurance, many services are not covered.
 Dr. Webb opted out of the insurance system so she can provide compassionate, personalized care to her patients.
 For some people, they do not want their medical records to be in the insurance system, and they choose to self pay.
 Dr. Webb sees patients of all income levels, whether they have insurance or not.